AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/events/interactive-webinars/designing-interactive-webinars.md

    >* A room is an online space that's used to conduct meetings.
    >
    >* If you choose an existing Webinar Room and need to rename it, simply click the **Rename Webinar Room** button to the right.
+   >
+   >* The drop-down only shows existing rooms that you previously created, not other hosts'.

 1. Choose a template.